top of page

 Section

 Moisture exposure in buildings is a complex issue with far-reaching consequences.
-The interaction between building materials, water, and time affects damage extent, maintenance needs, indoor air quality, and occupant health.
+The interaction between building materials, water, temperature and time affects damage extent, maintenance needs, indoor air quality, and occupant health.
 Factors like design, construction methods, location, and usage patterns further complicate the assessment and mitigation of water-related problems.
 To minimize adverse effects, comprehensive inspections based on scientific principles are crucial.
 Proactive maintenance, careful material selection, and effective moisture management strategies are essential for protecting building integrity and ensuring occupant safety and comfort.
 Understanding these dynamics is key to preserving building value and functionality over time.

 Service 3